-The sticker price favors AI voice
+The sticker price favors AI voice generators

 For scratch tracks, utility audio, and repetitive low-stakes content, that low entry cost is a real advantage.
+It becomes less decisive once the work needs brand approval, emotional performance, or a voice that cannot sound interchangeable.

 The total project cost often narrows the gap